SyncGM/console/README.md

 Installation
 -----------------------------------------------------------------------------
-  Place this script below the SES Core (v2.0) script (if you are using it) or the Materials header, but above all other custom scripts.
-This script does not require the SES Core (v2.0), but it is recommended.
+  Place this script below the SES Core (v2.0 or higher) script (if you are using it) or the Materials header, but above all other custom scripts.
+This script does not require the SES Core, but it is highly recommended.